1ssb/mangroves/README.md

 #### `add_data()`
 - Dynamically add variables with optional initial values.
 - Enforces pre-configured depth and data type constraints.
+- Throws an error if the length of variable names and values do not match.

 ### Insightful Summaries